ramazantokay/ramazantokay/README.md

 ## About Me

-I'm a senior computer science student at METU, passionate about game development and computer graphics.
-I enjoy working on various aspects of game development, from gameplay and animation programming to level design, modeling, texturing, lighting, and more.
-Beyond game development and computer graphics, I have experience in computer architecture, operating systems, network protocols, and database management.
+I am a software engineer with a strong focus on computer graphics and a background in game development.
+My experience includes rendering and animation programming, as well as working on both technical and artistic aspects of game development, such as level design and lighting.
+Additionally, I have a solid foundation in computer architecture, operating systems, and network protocols.
 ## Projects

 ### Computer Graphics